25 Best Prebiotic Foods & Supplements

 A substrate that is selectively utilized by host microorganisms conferring a health benefit.

-Below you will find the most common examples of prebiotic substrates that we consume regularly in foods such as onions, garlic, and bananas:
+The following is examples of the most common prebiotic substrates that we consume regularly in foods such as onions, garlic, and bananas:

 - Inulin (a form of dietary fiber, not to be mistaken for insulin!)